SmileiPIC/tutorials/perfs_parallel_computing.rst

 is done with the *MPI* library, they are sometimes called *MPI processes*.
 Note that it is possible to assign several processes to one node.
-In this case, the memory of each process is managed independetly even if it's located on the same place..
+In this case, the memory of each process is managed independetly even if it's located on the same place.

 To specify the number of processes for a simulation, you must use the correct MPI command on your machine.
 Usually, this command is ``mpirun``.